khingarthur/Group7BashScript/project_readme.md

 Requirements
 •	A Linux system with /var/log/auth.log and /var/log/syslog
 •	Bash shell
-•	mailutils for sending email alerts
+•	smstp for sending email alerts
 •	Cron service enabled for automation
 ________________________________________